mondaycom/monday-graphql-api/packages/setup-api/README.md

 ## Further configuration

-you can also add advanced options for you work environment, for example you can add configuration to add react hooks out of your queries (@graphql-codegen/typescript-react-query). simply install the config that best suits you manually Or run npm i --save-dev @graphql-codegen/cli and then run graphql-codegen init and choose config that better suits you!
+you can also add advanced options for you work environment, for example you can add configuration to add react hooks out of your queries (@graphql-codegen/typescript-react-query) in two ways:

+- Install the config that best suits you by adding it manually OR
+- Run npm i --save-dev @graphql-codegen/cli
+- Run graphql-codegen init
+- Choose the config that best suits you